ynop/XPlane-Plugin-Template/README.md

-# XPlane-Plugin-Template
+# XPlanePluginTemplate
-Simple template to start developing a plugin for the XPlane Flight Simulator.
+A simple template to start developing a XPlane Plugin.